 The second session of training focused on leaders in industry and government and covered topics such as what “innovation” means to LCC employees, and how the internal team could integrate new ways of doing things more effectively and efficiently in their workplace; the sessions were about connecting where their future would be with LCC and tying this in with what the team members were doing on a day-to-day level; working on thinking creatively and collaboratively about innovation concepts.

-The training Upskilled delivered was nationally accredited, meaning employees received a Statement of Attainment for the Units of Competency they successfully completed.
+The training Upskilled delivered was Nationally Recognised, meaning employees received a Statement of Attainment for the Units of Competency they successfully completed.

 LCC were also able to access the NSW Local Government’s Skills Strategy program which meant the training was fully funded.